void

 Radetzky is mentioned when Švejk is led past a statue of him on the way to the garrison prison at Hradčany. Švejk obviously honoured him by saluting.

 Radetzky is mentioned several times later in the novel.
-He appears in the article that deputy Barabás wrote in Pester Lloyd and claims centre stage during the field mass that Feldoberkurat Ibl serves in Királyhida before the march battalion's departure to the front.
+He appears in the article that deputy Béla Barabás wrote in Pester Lloyd and claims centre stage during the field mass that Feldoberkurat Ibl serves in Királyhida before the march battalion's departure to the front.

 Background

 Radetzky was a famous Czech nobleman and Austrian field marshal.
-He was Austria's most prominent commander in the first half of the 19th century and distinguished himself during the war in Italy in 1848/49 where his armies emerged victorious in the battles of Custoza, Santa Lucia and Novara.
+He was Austria's most prominent commander in the first half of the 19th century and distinguished himself during the war in Italy in 1848/49 where his armies emerged victorious in the battles of Custozza, Santa Lucia and Novara.
 He served in Austria's army for 72 years, under five emperors, participated in 17 field operations, and was decorated 146 times.

-In 1848 Johann Strauss the Elder composed the famous Radetzky march which even today is played at the end of the Vienna New Year Concerts.
+In 1848 Johann Strauss the Elder composed the famous Radetzky March which even today is played at the end of the Vienna New Year Concerts.

 The statue

-The statue that is mentioned in the novel stood at Malostranské náměstí in and was removed in 1919.
+The statue that is mentioned in The Good Soldier Švejk and that Švejk saluted was removed in 1919 and stood at Malostranské náměstí.
 It is now stored in the Lapidárium in Holešovice, a subsidiary of the National Museum.

 Quote(s) from the novel